jk977/wah-bbc-compression/README.md

 The `wah` and `bbc` modules both have `compress()` and `decompress()` methods that take a `BitArray` containing the data to compress and returns the compressed `BitArray`.
 The `wah` module also requires an additional parameter: the word size to be used in the compression algorithm.
 See the module's documentation for more details.

 There is a command-line interface for the `compress()` methods implemented in `compress.py`, which also serves as an example of how the methods in the aforementioned source files can be used.
 For `compress.py` usage, run `python compress.py --help`.

+## Tests

+Unit tests are present in `test_bbc.py` and `test_wah.py`, testing WAH and BBC compression, respectively.

+The compression algorithms may also be fuzzed using `fuzz.py`.
+This module has functions for generating random strings and passing them to the algorithm implementations.
+If ran as a standalone script, it fuzzes WAH and BBC in two phases: first using a high volume of short inputs, then using a low volume of long inputs.
+All WAH word sizes between 2 and 64 (inclusive) are fuzzed.

 ## Notes